PUBLIC-EMPLOYEE PENSION SYSTEM WON’T INVEST SO HEAVILY IN HEDGE FUNDS

-The lack of consensus forced the pension system to begin the fiscal year without ain place, something that hadn’t happened in recent memory.
+The lack of consensus forced the pension system to begin the fiscal year without anew investment plan in place, something that hadn’t happened in recent memory.

 But a compromise was reached in the ensuing weeks, with both sides agreeing on 6 percent, which is a more than 50 percent reduction.
 In-house managers will also be tasked with negotiating more favorable fees with remaining hedge-fund managers, cutting in half what have been traditional 2 percent management charges and 20 percent performance fees.

 “I don’t know if there’s ever been this kind of significant change in direction on several fronts,” said Adam Liebtag, an AFL-CIO labor-organization representative who was among those pushing hardest for the hedge-fund changes.

 In addition to reducing the stakes in hedge funds, the changes to the investment plan also mean the pension system’s allocations in alternative investments will drop from 36 percent to 31 percent, which was another goal of the union representatives.